Rubio defends Trump on Venezuela while trying to allay fears about Greenland and NATO

 "We’ve traded one dictator for another, so it’s no wonder that so many of my constituents are asking, why is the president spending so much time focused on Venezuela instead of the cost of living and their kitchen table economic concerns?" she asked.
 “From Venezuela to Europe, the United States is spending more, risking more and achieving less.”

-Rodríguez, who was Maduro's vice president, said Tuesday that her government and the U.S. “have established respectful and courteous channels of communication.”
-And so far, she has appeared to acquiesce to Trump’s demands and to release prisoners jailed by the government under Maduro and his predecessor, Hugo Chávez.
+Neither Rodríguez nor her government’s press office immediately commented on Rubio’s remarks.
+She said Tuesday that her government and the U.S. “have established respectful and courteous channels of communication.”
+So far, she has appeared to acquiesce to Trump’s demands and to release prisoners jailed by the government under Maduro and his predecessor, Hugo Chávez.

-Later Wednesday, Rubio was to meet Venezuelan opposition leader María Corina Machado at the State Department.
+Fully normalizing ties, however, would require the U.S. to revoke its decision recognizing the Venezuelan parliament elected in 2015 as the country’s legitimate government.

-Associated Press writers Regina Garcia Cano in Caracas, Venezuela, and David Klepper contributed to this report.
+Associated Press writers Regina Garcia Cano in Caracas, Venezuela, and David Klepper in Washington contributed to this report.